 Robert J. Meyer, M.D.
-Dr. Meyer, age 63, has served as one of our Directors since March 2018.
+Dr. Meyer, age 64, has served as one of our Directors since March 2018.
 He currently serves as Principal, Drug and Biological Products at Greenleaf Health, Inc., a boutique U.S. Food and Drug Administration ("FDA") strategic advising company.
 He is also an Associate Professor of Public Health Sciences at the University of Virginia, where he was formerly the Director of the Virginia Center for Translational and Regulatory Sciences from 2013 to 2017.
-Dr. Meyer is a Medical Science Trustee for the United States Pharmacopeia Board (a voluntary position on this non-profit organization) and had served as a Director of Cardiome Pharma Corp., a Vancouver BC biopharmaceutical company, from August 2015 to May 2020; and was a Director with Translate Bio from January 2019 until its acquisition by Sanofi in September 2021.
+Dr. Meyer was a Medical Science Trustee for the United States Pharmacopeia Board (a voluntary position on this non-profit organization) from 2015 to 2020, served as a Director of Cardiome Pharma Corp., a Vancouver BC biopharmaceutical company, from August 2015 to May 2020, and was a Director with Translate Bio from January 2019 until its acquisition by Sanofi in September 2021.
 Prior to joining the faculty at UVA, Dr. Meyer was Vice President and Head, Global Regulatory Strategy, Policy and Safety at Merck Research Laboratories, joining Merck in October 2007.
 Prior to Merck, Dr. Meyer worked for the FDA from 1994 to 2007.
 In his last 5 years at the FDA, Dr. Meyer was the Director for the Office of Drug Evaluation II within Center for Drug Evaluation and Research, with responsibilities for pulmonary and allergy, metabolic and endocrine, and analgesics, anesthetics and rheumatologic drug products.
 Dr. Meyer holds a B.A. from Lehigh University and an M.D. from the University of Connecticut School of Medicine.
 Our Board of Directors believes that Dr. Meyer's expertise and experience within the FDA and the pharmaceutical industry qualifies him to serve on our Board of Directors.

-Michael Sherman.
-Mr. Sherman, age 56, joined Chimerix in April 2019 as Chief Executive Officer.
+Michael A. Sherman.
+Mr. Sherman, age 57, joined Chimerix in April 2019 as Chief Executive Officer.
 Before joining Chimerix, he served as Chief Executive Officer of Endocyte, Inc. from June 2016 until its \$2.1 billion acquisition by Novartis AG in December 2018.
 Prior to that, Mr. Sherman served as Endocyte's Chief Financial Officer from October 2006 to February 2017 and its Chief Operating Officer from June 2014 to June 2016, where he helped lead Endocyte through its initial public offering and subsequent financings.
 Prior to joining Endocyte, Mr. Sherman served in various executive roles, including as vice president of finance and strategic planning for Guidant Corporation, a cardiovascular device manufacturer acquired by Boston Scientific Corporation.
 Mr. Sherman holds a B.A. in economics from DePauw University and an MBA from the Tuck School of Business at Dartmouth, graduating as a Tuck Scholar.
-Mr. Sherman currently serves on the Board of Directors of Werewolf Therapeutics and on the Board of Trustees for the Children's Museum of Indianapolis as past chairman.
-Mr. Sherman has served on the Boards of Directors at Biospecifics Technologies, Inc. from April 2020 until the company's acquisition by Endo Pharmaceuticals in December 2020 and Mead Johnson Nutrition Company from March 2015 until the company's acquisition by Reckitt Benckiser in June 2017.
+Mr. Sherman also currently serves on the Board of Directors of Werewolf Therapeutics.
+Mr. Sherman has served on the Boards of Directors at Biospecifics Technologies, Inc. from April 2020 until the company's acquisition by Endo Pharmaceuticals in December 2020, Mead Johnson Nutrition Company from March 2015 until the company's acquisition by Reckitt Benckiser in June 2017, and the Children's Museum of Indianapolis from January 2012 until December 2022 where he served as Chairman.
 Our Board of Directors believes that Mr. Sherman's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.